ericmand/ai-plugins/README.md

 🔥 A registry of plugins that ChatGPT or any GPT can use!

+As described in the [ChatGPT docs](https://platform.openai.com/docs/plugins/getting-started), every plugin requires a ai-plugin.json file, which needs to be hosted on the API’s domain.
+For example, a company called example.com would make the plugin JSON file accessible via an https://example.com domain since that is where their API is hosted.
+GPT services like ChatGPT look for a file located at /.well-known/ai-plugin.json.
+Here is a registery so you can discover, compare and develop your own plugins

 ## Milestone Papers

 |  Name  |  Docs  |  AI Plugin  |  OpenAPI spec  |